 The following visualisation on childcare certainly seems to support this theory.

 On top of that, women also appear to be the primary group providing unpaid care to persons with a disability.

 All data has “not stated” and “not applicable” counts removed.

 The full visualisation can be accessed on Tableau Public here: Gender Disparity in Income, Childcare and Unpaid Assistance to a Person with Disability in Australia

 Australian Bureau of Statistics – Dataset: 2016 Census – Cultural Diversity (Generated 15 January 2018)

 SEXP Sex and AGE10P – Age in Ten Year Groups by INCP Total Personal Income (weekly), SEXP Sex and AGE10P – Age in Ten Year Groups by CHCAREP Unpaid Child Care, SEXP Sex and AGE10P – Age in Ten Year Groups by UNCAREP Unpaid Assistance to a Person with a Disability, TableBuilder.
-Findings based on use of ABS TableBuilder data.
+Findings based on the usage of ABS TableBuilder data.